Back

 This image shows the equation negative nine M minus four equals negative nine M minus four.
 There is a positive four under the minus four on both sides of the equal sign.
 Below all of this is a horizontal black line and under it is a new equation, the result of the operations above it.
 This bottom equation is negative nine M plus zero equals negative nine M plus zero.
 The plus zero on both sides is in blue, indicating it is the part of the equation that changed from the original due to the addition of positive four to both sides.

-This leaves us with \(−9M=−9M\).
-We can either stop here because we see both sides are equal to each other, which means that for any value of M the statement will be true, or we can keep solving for \(M\).
+This leaves you with \(−9M=−9M\).
+You can either stop here because you see both sides are equal to each other, which means that for any value of M the statement will be true, or you can keep solving for \(M\).

 This image is (negative one-ninth) multiplied to (negative nine M) equals (negative one-ninth) multiplied to (negative nine M).
 The fractions one-ninth on both sides of the equal sign are green, indicating they are new.